TheByteAttic/Mac-Plus-BlueSCSI-Image/README.md

 <p></p>
 <img width="500" height="500" alt="IMG_1864" align="center" src="https://github.com/user-attachments/assets/bd2fea74-129f-44ed-ac18-f9f60adcbe64" />
 <p></p>
-<p>Just copy all files to the root directory of an exFAT-formatted SD card, insert it into the BlurSCSI, and boot your Macintosh Plus from it.
-Within "System 608" there is a folder called "Games," with many games ready to use.
+<p>Just download the .zip archive above, extract all files from it, and then copy all extracted files to the root directory of an exFAT-formatted SD card.
+Insert the SD card into the BlueSCSI and boot your Macintosh Plus from it.
+On the desktop, double-click "System 608".
+You will then find a folder called "Games," with many games ready to be launched.
+Have fun!
 </p>
 <p></p>
 <img width="500" height="500" alt="IMG_1847" src="https://github.com/user-attachments/assets/1a545ed9-443a-4e6a-a9b1-6b577fab51b4" />